 This national award recognises a professional engineer who has demonstrated significant achievements in electrical power engineering during the preceding six years.
 Contributions to the community are also valued.

 This annual award is an example of an effective partnership between Engineers Australia and industry.
-NHP, the major sponsor of this award, Engineers Australia Electrical College Board and the Electric Energy Society of Australia (EESA) jointly developed the initiative, to encourage young Australians to develop a career in electrical power engineering, and also to reward outstanding achievements.
+Engineers Australia's Electrical College Board and the Electric Energy Society of Australia (EESA) jointly developed the initiative, to encourage young Australians to develop a career in electrical power engineering, and also to reward outstanding achievements.